sdcst12-students/b202-working-with-strings-yuriif671/README.md

 ##### Task 3
 Split a string into 2 halves.
 If doing so cuts a word in half, add a dash to the first line (2 points)

+##### Task 4
+A string is iterable, just like a list.
+Create your deck of cards list by iterating through both strings for ranks and suits, and build a list to represent a deck of cards
+(2 points)